aircarbon/dpx/docs/dm/__COMBINED.md

 ## 1. Strategic Vision

 The ACXRWA platform will evolve from the current **Carbon Project Exchange (CPX)** centralized architecture to support a parallel **Decentralized Project Exchange (DPX)** operating mode.
-This transformation represents a fundamental shift enabling the platform to serve two distinct market segments—**institutional custodial** and **DeFi-native non-custodial**—from a single unified codebase.
+This transformation represents a fundamental shift enabling the platform to serve two distinct market segments—**institutional custodial** and **DeFi-native non-custodial**—from a single unified codebase, governed by the **ACR token** (1 billion supply, Avalanche mainnet).

 **Core Innovation:**
 Single platform, dual custody models, unified liquidity across centralized and decentralized carbon markets.